 Roger Bartlett is modeled after Roger Bushell, a British officer who was involved in the real escape and, like Bartlett, was executed for his role therein.
 The scarring around Richard Attenborough's eyes is a tribute to Bushell, who received such scarring from a competitive skiing accident.

 The individual incidents in the film are mostly true, but were rearranged as to both the timing and the people involved.
 (A note at the start of the film acknowledges this.)
 For instance, of the 76 who escaped, there were indeed 3 who got away and 50 who were murdered in reprisal, but the murders occurred in small groups, not all at once.
 (14 Germans were executed after the war for their parts in them.)

-Whenever a prisoner attempting escape is told "good luck" by a fellow prisoner, the escape fails.
+There is a superstition that whenever a prisoner attempting escape is told "good luck" by a fellow prisoner, the escape will fail.
 Ironically, these are the same words that the German officer uses to capture Bartlett and MacDonald near the end of the film.

 The real camp can be visited today in Sagan, Poland.
 It's a ruin now, that's mostly used for archaeological purpose.
 A replica of the camp is located 40 kilometres south, where you can enter a model of tunnel Harry yourself.
 In the film they confused the actual names of the tunnels.